kshutkin/niceties/logger/README.md

 start(message: string, loglevel?: LogLevel | undefined, context?: ErrorContext | undefined): void;
 ```

-Emits start event inside a logger.
+Emits a start event inside a logger.
 If loglevel provided it will be remembered and used as default loglevel in subsequent events in the same logger instance.
 Default loglevel (if argument is not provided) is `info`.

 ```typescript
 update(message: string, loglevel?: LogLevel | undefined, context?: ErrorContext | undefined): void;
 ```

 Emits update event.
-Can be used to inform user that we are doing something else in the same async task. loglevel used to redefine default loglevel.
+Can be used to inform an user that we are doing something else in the same async task. loglevel used to redefine default loglevel.

 ```typescript
 finish(message: string, loglevel?: LogLevel | undefined, context?: ErrorContext | undefined): void;
 ```

 Emits finish event.
-Can be used to inform user that task finished. loglevel is optional and equals initial loglevel if omitted.
+Can be used to inform an user that the task finished. loglevel is optional and equals initial loglevel if omitted.

 ```typescript
 const logger = createLogger();
 logger.appender(someFancyAppender);
 ```

-Sets different appender for the specific instance of the logger.
+Sets a different appender for the specific instance of the logger.

 ```typescript
 const logger = createLogger();